African Children’s Choir Coming to Salina

 A children’s choir that routinely is requested to perform by world leaders will perform in Salina.
-The African Children’s Choir will perform later this summer.
+The African Children’s Choir will perform.

 Music for Life (The parent organization for The African Children’s Choir) works in seven African countries such as, Uganda, Kenya, Rwanda, Sudan, Nigeria, Ghana and South Africa.
 MFL has educated over 52,000 children and impacted the lives of over 100,000 people through its relief and development programs during its history.
 MFL purpose is to help create new leadership for tomorrow’s Africa, by focusing on education.